A product launch is one of the most important steps to finding success on Amazon.

 The first few reviews are the hardest to get.
 Once you’ve got enough to maintain a good conversion rate, you should start getting reviews organically on between 1-5% of your sales.

-However, when you don’t have any reviews, it’s difficult to get sales from people shopping on Amazon, through organic search or PPC.
+However, when you don’t have any reviews, it’s difficult to get sales from people shopping on Amazon, through organic search or Amazon PPC campaigns.

 And without sales, you can’t get reviews.